ambiot/documents/docs/source/ambd_arduino/bw16/getting_started/ambd_getting_started.rst

    |bw16-get-start-1|

-RTL8720DN (BW16) has a smaller size than AmebaD and AmebaD MINI as shown in the above figure.
+BW16 has a smaller size than AMB21 and AMB23 as shown in the above figure.
 It uses Micro USB to supply power, which is common in many smart devices.
-Please refer to the following figure and table for the pin diagram and function of RTL8720DN (BW16).
+Please refer to the following figure and table for the pin diagram and function of BW16.

    |bw16-get-start-2|